MustafaMustafa/timemory/docs/about.md

 The design goal of timemory is to create an easy-to-use framework for generating performance measurements and analysis methods which are extremely flexible with respect to both how the data is stored/accumulated and which methods the measurement or analysis supports.
-In order to keep the overhead as low as reasonable achievable, a significant amount of logic is evaluated at compile-time.
+In order to keep the overhead as low as reasonably achievable, a significant amount of logic is evaluated at compile-time.
 As a result, applications which directly utilize the C++ template interface tend to see increases in compilation time, binary size (especially when debug info is included), and compiler memory usage.